SitaoZ/featurExtract/README.md

 genes.
 The second executable program is genBankExtract including
 four subroutines termed gene, CDS, rRNA, tRNA.

+featurExtract is a Python package for bioinformatics, containing two command programs.
+The first, featurExtract, includes ten subroutines: create, gene, promoter, UTR, uORF, CDS, dORF, exon, intron and intergenic.
+The create subroutine is used to create a database, while the promoter subroutine is used to extract promoter sequences.
+The uORF subroutine extracts upstream open reading frames sequences, and the UTR subroutine extracts untranslated region sequences.
+The CDS subroutine extracts coding sequences and the intergenic subroutine extracts intergenic sequences between two genes.
+The second command program, genBankExtract, includes four subroutines: gene, CDS, rRNA and tRNA.

 ## Brief introduction of featurExtract package